-The system must include a local CD-ROM drive or have access to the remote Solaris 10 11/06 disc images, which are normally on the install server.
+The system must include a local CD-ROM drive or have access to the remote current Solaris release disc images, which are normally on the install server.
 If you use a naming service, the system should be in the naming service.
 If you do not use a naming service, you must distribute information about this system by following your site's policies.